cespare/markdownd/README.md

 markdownd is based on [markdown_doctor](https://github.com/dmacdougall/markdown_doctor) (to which I am also a contributor).
 However, markdownd is written in Go and is more easily distributed (no need for Ruby and Rubygems).

+## Installation

+For now, you need to install from source.
+Install Go 1.1+, then

+    $ go get github.com/cespare/markdownd